IggyBlob/sorted/README.md

-A collection of some basic sort algorithms in Go.
+An incomplete collection of some basic sort algorithms in Go.